Lewis Traill - Edinburgh University

 “Having great interpersonal skills is critical to your career success because you’re much better positioned when you know how to interact with colleagues and clients.
 But it isn’t just in a professional capacity that interpersonal skills help, they’re good for your personal life too – it just makes being confident in a social environment so much easier.”
 That’s Mechanical Engineering student, Lewis Traill, sharing why he’s been honing his interpersonal skills alongside his academic studies.

-Into his third year of a five-year Master’s, Lewis has been on a few ‘soft’ skills courses, to ensure he has the breadth of skills he knows employers will be looking for when he graduates.
+Into his fourth year of a five-year Master’s, Lewis has been on a few ‘soft’ skills courses, to ensure he has the breadth of skills he knows employers will be looking for when he graduates.
 None though, have compared to the Make Your Mark with Susan Room® student school he attended during the Christmas break.

 What he admired most about the programme was Susan’s ability to convey her message and make this type of learning fun.

 “Susan did it in a way that wasn’t forced on us.
 I’ve been on some courses where they tell you something, then immediately expect you to get up and do it in front of people.
 That way of learning’s not for everyone.
 So, to have Susan as your coach, someone who delivers this content in a way that makes all participants feel comfortable partaking - everyone is almost guaranteed to benefit.”